Thursday, September 21, 2023

 Share

 One name stands out when it comes to cookware craftsmanship: Le Creuset.
-The company known for its enameled cast iron stock pots and sauce pans is leading the way in sustainability and innovation for kitchen enthusiasts old and young.
+The French company known for its enameled cast iron stock pots and saucepans is leading the way in sustainability and innovation for kitchen enthusiasts old and young.

-Le Creuset is a world-renowned cookware company famous for its colorful, durable, and high-quality cast iron and stoneware cookware.
+Le Creuset is a world-renowned cookware company known for its colorful, durable, and high-quality cast iron and stoneware cookware.
 The company has a rich history, dating back to 1925, when two Belgian industrialists, Armand Desaegher and Octave Aubecq, founded it in the French town of Fresnoy-le-Grand.
-Since then, the company has become a household name for cooking enthusiasts, chefs, and food lovers worldwide, with its products being sold in more than 60 countries.
+Since then, Le Creuset has become a household name for cooking enthusiasts, chefs, and food lovers worldwide, with its products now sold in more than 60 countries.

 History of Le Creuset

-Desaegher and Aubecq set up a small foundry in Fresnoy-le-Grand, a town in northern France, where they began producing cast iron cookware with an enamel coating.
-The first product they made was a cocotte, a French-style casserole dish, which would become their signature product.
+Desaegher and Aubecq set up a small foundry in Fresnoy-le-Grand, in northern France, where they began producing cast iron cookware with an enamel coating.
+The first product they made was a cocotte — a French-style casserole dish, which would become their signature product.

 le creuset dutch oven